clojureman/label-printer/README.md

     ```bash
     pip install watchdog brother_ql
     ```
 5.  **Run from the command line:** With your virtual environment activated, navigate to the directory of the script and execute it, providing the folder to watch as the first argument, followed by the global `brother_ql` options, the word `print`, and then the `brother_ql print` subcommand options.
+You can also configure the group separator and grace period.

     ```bash
-    ./labelprinter.py ~/spool/cup/ --printer /dev/usb/lp0 -m QL-700 -b linux_kernel print --label 39x48 --600dpi
+    ./labelprinter.py ~/spool/cup --printer 10.10.1.18 -m QL-810W -b network print --label 39x48 --600dpi
     ```

+    To use a different group separator (e.g., "---") and the default 250ms grace period:

+    ```bash
+    ./labelprinter.py ~/spool/cup --printer 10.10.1.18 -m QL-810W -b network --group_separator "---" print --label 39x48 --600dpi
+    ```

+    To specify a different grace period (e.g., 1 second):

+    ```bash
+    ./labelprinter.py ~/spool/cup --printer 10.10.1.18 -m QL-810W -b network --grace_period 1.0 print --label 39x48 --600dpi
+    ```

+    You can combine these options as well:

+    ```bash
+    ./labelprinter.py ~/spool/cup --printer 10.10.1.18 -m QL-810W -b network --group_separator "---" --grace_period 0.5 print --label 39x48 --600dpi
+    ```

-    * Replace `~/spool/cup/` with the actual path to the directory you want the script to monitor.
+    * Replace `~/spool/cup` and `10.10.1.18` with your actual folder path and printer address.
-    * `--printer /dev/usb/lp0`, `-m QL-700`, `-b linux_kernel`: Example global options for `brother_ql` (e.g., specifying the printer, model, and backend).
-    * `print`: The subcommand for printing.
-    * `--label 39x48`, `--600dpi`: Example options for the `brother_ql print` subcommand (e.g., specifying the label size and resolution).
-Refer to the `brother_ql` documentation for available options.
+    * Other `brother_ql` arguments should be adjusted based on your printer and label requirements.
+    * `--group_separator "__"` (or your chosen separator): Specifies the separator used in filenames to identify groups for continuous printing without cuts.
+Defaults to `"__"`.
+    * `--grace_period 0.25` (or your desired time in seconds): Specifies the time to wait for additional files belonging to the same group before printing starts.
+Defaults to `0.25` seconds.

 **Command-Line Arguments:**